sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 ### 1. It's fun and rewarding!

-- Efficient collaboration in modern tools
+- Efficient collaboration in modern tools (e.g. GitHub)
-- Easier to share our work
+- Easier to share your work
-- Feels good to contribute to common good
+- Feels good to contribute to the common good
+- You learn a lot!

 --

 ### 2. Improve productivity of organization

-By making our collective work discoverable
+By making your work discoverable

 According to [State of DevOps Report 2019](https://cloud.google.com/devops/state-of-devops/) (page 63):

+**External Search**

 > - Feeling productive
 > - Strong communities for learning and growing